CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

    ![](Images/img20.png)

-1. In the **OneDrive** page select the file or folder you want to share by selecting the circle in the upper corner of the item.
+1. On the **OneDrive** page select the file or folder you want to share by selecting the circle in the upper corner of the item.
 Select Share at the top of the page.

    ![](Images/img156.png)